iextech/ai-agent-journey/02-information-gather-prompting/README.md

 ## About Example
 The original example came from [langGraph project of langchain-ai](https://github.com/langchain-ai/langgraph).

 The URL for the example is https://github.com/langchain-ai/langgraph/blob/main/docs/docs/tutorials/chatbots/information-gather-prompting.ipynb.
-The file is copied here as well (12/09/2025).
+The only code cells are copied here as well (information-gather-prompting.ipynb) (12/09/2025).

 ## Files
 * Original file (OpenAI): information-gather-prompting.ipynb